WiiExpertise/Wii-Support-Bot/README.md

 The Python version is officially only here for archival reasons and will get no more updates.

 ## Contact the owner
-Contact me on Discord to report issues with the bots. akisblack#2545
+Contact me on Discord to report issues with the bot. akisblack#2545